23 Most Muscular Dog Breeds (With Pictures)

 10. Carpathian Shepherd

-The Carpathian Shepherd is a large buff dog breed the can reach up to 110 pounds standing 29 inches.
+The Carpathian Shepherd is a large buff dog breed that can reach up to 110 pounds standing 29 inches.
 Despite its impressive strength, it’s well-mannered and rarely becomes aggressive toward people or other animals.
 It likes to be part of a pack and requires an owner that becomes the pack leader, or it will try to take on the role itself.

 11. English Bulldog